roygopal/angular-interview-questions/README.md

 5. What is a service, and when will you use it?
 6. What is a promise?
 Explain it laymen's terms.
 7. What are the lifecycle hooks for components and directives?
 8. What are pipes?
 Give me an example.
+**Ans:** A one-way communication channel used for inter-process communication.
+         Vertical bar, sometimes called pipe , the ASCII character |
+You can connect two commands together so that the output from one program becomes the input to the next program.
+Two or more commands connected in this way form a pipe.
+In UNIX operating systems, a pipe is a technique for passing information from one program process to another.
+{{expression | decimal | currency}}
 9. What are the differences between reactive forms and template driven forms?
 10. What is a dumb, or presentation, component?
 What are the benefits of using dumb components?